airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 Syntax: ```array.map(callback)```

-Introduced in ES5, this function returns a new array with the results of ```callback``` applied to every element from the original array, in the same order.
+Introduced in ES5, this higher-order function returns a new array with the results of ```callback``` applied to every element from the original array, in the same order.

 The callback receives three arguments: